Siege of Marawi: Humanitarian aid

 South Korea made donations to the Philippine Red Cross for the organization's efforts in Marawi.
-The European Union has pledged to donate 850 thousand euros worth of humanitarian aid meant for people affected in the conflict.
+The European Union pledged to donate 850 thousand euros worth of humanitarian aid meant for people affected in the conflict.

-Turkey through its Turkish Cooperation and Coordination Agency has pledged to support to feed displaced Marawi school children studying in temporary learning spaces.
+Turkey through its Turkish Cooperation and Coordination Agency pledged to support to feed displaced Marawi school children studying in temporary learning spaces.

-Singapore has offered to provide its air force's C-130 to help bring in humanitarian supplies.
+Singapore offered to provide its air force's C-130 to help bring in humanitarian supplies.
 It also offered to send UAVs to be manned by Singaporean troops to assist the AFP in enhancing surveillance and intelligence capabilities and urban training villages to help the AFP train in urban warfare.
-Defense Secretary Lorenzana accepted the offer and has instructed the AFP to study the Singaporean military's ISR programs.
-Thailand has also offered to deploy its troops to Marawi for humanitarian non-combat operations.
+Defense Secretary Lorenzana accepted the offer and instructed the AFP to study the Singaporean military's ISR programs.
+Thailand also offered to deploy troops to Marawi for humanitarian non-combat operations.

 On July 6, the Malaysian Armed Forces announced that it was considering sending humanitarian relief for the civilians in Marawi.
-By July 21, via the country's RMAF A400M, food and medical supplies were sent to the city's internally-displaced residents.
+By July 21, via the country's RMAF A400M, food and medical supplies were sent to the city's internally displaced residents.
 On July 25, the country promised to send more humanitarian aid as the situation worsened.

 Relief effort assistance also came from the United States which totaled ₱730 million (US$15 million). ₱153 million (US$3 million) was allocated for supplies such as drinking water, hygiene kits, evacuation centers shelter materials, and for programs to protect displaced women and children. ₱577 million (US$13 million) was earmarked for the stabilization and rehabilitation of the city and surrounding areas, including restoring basic public services such as health care, water, and electricity.

+In popular culture

+Child singer Esang de Torres composed her own song entitled "Awit sa Marawi" (lit. '"Song for Marawi"') dedicated for the people in Marawi which serves as a call for peace, love and unity to bring Marawi on its feet.
+And on October 25, 2017, Esang performed the song live on Wowowin to honor Marawi heroes.

+On September 9, 2017, in the episode entitled "Bandila" (lit. '"Flag"') on the anthology series Maalaala Mo Kaya, it aired the life story of Teodoro “Loloy” Dando (played by John Estrada).

+On March 10, 2018, in the episode entitled Tangke (lit. '"Tank"') on the anthology series Maalaala Mo Kaya, it aired the life story of army officer Cpt.
+Rommel Sandoval (played by Zanjoe Marudo) who died during the battle in Marawi last September 10, 2017.